 Here are some important details about the daily arranged overdraft fee and the alerts we’ll send you.
 Please make sure you’re aware of what happens in practice.

-You’ll only pay fees on what you borrow up to your planned overdraft limit.
-If a payment takes you over your limit or we stop it, you won’t be charged anything more than the daily overdraft fee for your planned overdraft limit.
+You’ll only pay fees on what you borrow up to your arranged overdraft limit.
+If a payment takes you over your limit or we stop it, you won’t be charged anything more than the daily overdraft fee for your arranged overdraft limit.

-We may not be able to stop every payment such as some debit card and contactless payments but you won’t be charged anything more than the daily overdraft fee for your planned overdraft borrowing.
-We no longer charge a Returned Item Fee but some suppliers may charge you fees for missing those payments.
+We may not be able to stop all payments.
+Some debit card and contactless payments may still go out.
+But you won’t be charged anything more than the daily arranged overdraft fee on what you borrow.
+But some companies may charge you fees if you miss their payments.